Comment on page

 Electoral Process for "Vote IN" is conditional to a quorum.

-Atleast 11 members shall participate in the Council Resolution for the "Vote IN" to achieve quorum.
-This is the qualifying state for the Council Resolution to be logged on Open Constitution public ledger.
-For the appointment to be electorally approved, the "Vote IN" should receive atleast half of the total votes(required for quorum), in the favour of this Council Resolution.
+at least 11 members shall participate in the Council Resolution for the "Vote IN" to achieve a quorum.
+This is the qualifying state for the Council Resolution to be logged on the Open Constitution public ledger.
+For the appointment to be electorally approved, the "Vote IN" should receive at least half of the total votes(required for quorum), in favour of this Council Resolution.
 So, in this example, six (+1) votes of the participating 11 Council members will do the job.😒

-7.1 Members of the Executive Council or of the Media Council or of the Advisory Council can only officially propose removal of a member from the Media Council.
+7.1 Members of the Executive Council or the Media Council or the Advisory Council can only officially propose the removal of a member from the Media Council.

-A non Council member should not initiate a proposal for removal of a Media Council member.
+A non-Council member should not initiate a proposal for the removal of a Media Council member.

-Media Council members play a central role in Foundation's global advocacy for social good, technology based governance, Intellectual property, data privacy and shaping public policy.
+Media Council members play a central role in the Foundation's global advocacy for social good, technology-based governance, Intellectual property, data privacy and shaping public policy.

-Media Council represents Muellners Foundation in public forums, outside the network of Foundation's naturalised citizens(its constituents).
+Media Council represents the Muellners Foundation in public forums, outside the network of the technology-based Foundation's naturalised citizens(its constituents).

 7.2 Open Council Resolution - “Vote OUT" is considered to be active on the Open Constitution system, once it is initiated on the Council’s private mailing list.

 Electoral Process for "Vote OUT" is conditional to a quorum. a.
 Quorum is achieved when a minimum of half of all the Open Council members participate in the Council Resolution "Vote OUT". b.
-A decision is received in favour of the "Vote OUT", when majority of all the participating members of the Open Council, vote "+1".
-E.g: Let's say there are 21 Open Council members.
+A decision is received in favour of the "Vote OUT", E.g.At least the majority of all the participating members of the Open Council, vote "+1".
+E.g.: Let's say there are 21 Open Council members.

-Atleast 11 members shall participate in the Council Resolution for "Vote OUT" to achieve quorum.
-This is the qualifying state for the Council Resolution to be locked on Open Constitution public ledger.
-For the removal to be electorally approved for next stage, the "Vote OUT" should receive at least half of the total votes(required for quorum), in the favour of this Council Resolution.
+At least 11 members shall participate in the Council Resolution for "Vote OUT" to achieve a quorum.
+This is the qualifying state for the Council Resolution to be locked on the Open Constitution public ledger.
+For the removal to be electorally approved for the next stage, the "Vote OUT" should receive at least half of the total votes(required for quorum), in favour of this Council Resolution.
 So, in this example, six (+1) votes of the participating 11 Council members will do the job.😒

 A strong reason for violation of Muellners Foundation’s governing policies and directives must be provided by member(s) initiating the resolution, to support the Council resolution “Vote OUT”.

-7.3 Community Referendum: Final removal of a member from the Media Committee is subject to a community referendum on the passed Council resolution “Vote OUT”, stated in 7.1 & 7.2 above.
+7.3 Community Referendum: The final removal of a member from the Media Committee is subject to a community referendum on the passed Council resolution “Vote OUT”, stated in 7.1 & 7.2 above.

-A minimum of 333 members are required to participate in the Community Referendum to achieve quorum.
+A minimum of 333 members are required to participate in the Community Referendum to achieve a quorum.
 The decision of the Community Referendum depends on a majority(167/333) in favour of, or against the subject of the Referendum.
-This is the qualifying state for the Referendum to get locked on Open Constitution public ledger.
+This is the qualifying stage for the Referendum to get locked on the Open Constitution public ledger.

-8. A member may serve on more than one Open Council bodies.
+8. A member may serve on more than one Open Council body.
 Each Council body membership reserves additional voting rights.

-If a member happens to serve on two Open Council bodies, then this effectively means that two votes are counted for the same member for the Foundation’s Council Vote based decision proceedings, including but not limited to the governing protocols for appointment of members or their removal to the Open Council.
+If a member happens to serve on two Open Council bodies, then this effectively means that two votes are counted for the same member for the Foundation’s Council Vote-based decision proceedings, including but not limited to the governing protocols for the appointment of members or their removal to the Open Council.

 A member may resign from the Media Committee by stating the reasons for resignation.
-The announcement of resignation can be done via electronic email on the Council's mailing list; [email protected]
+The announcement of resignation can be done via electronic email on the Network's media mailing list; [email protected].

-If the member is found convicted of criminal, civil and financial crimes, in any court of competent jurisdiction, across the world, where Foundation has an active presence, either through a legal body representation or an affiliate network.
+If the member is found convicted of criminal, civil and financial crimes, in any court of competent jurisdiction, across the world, where the non-Council Foundationself-resignation has an active presence, either through a legal body representation or an affiliate network.

-12. The Foundation members communicate via cryptographic electronic communications systems, and technology tools.
-In connection to the electronic meetings convened by members of this council, Foundation’s IT infrastructure shall be used.
+12. The Foundation members communicate via cryptographic electronic communications systems and technology tools.
+In connection with the electronic meetings convened by members of this council, the Foundation’s IT infrastructure shall be used.

 If the meeting took place outside the Foundation’s communications infrastructure, then the meeting minutes must be brought back to the notice of the Executive Council.